JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

   - Blue / Green  &rarr; shifting from original deployment to a new one through load balancer.
 (Rollback / Swap).
 However if there other deployment sucks we're bad.

   - Shadow / Challenger  &rarr; serving both models requests, but only one gets response.
+We analyze, first - if ok then we shift.

+  - Canary  &rarr; split traffic between smaller specific groups, while majority is still in one.
+Good for validating a bit first, before going all in.

+  - A/B Testing  &rarr; we split traffic between larger groups, to cross compare (even more than 2).
+Gathering live performance data.